awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 1. Check the current version of your `kube-proxy` Amazon EKS add\-on\.
 Replace `my-cluster` with your cluster name\.

    ```
-   aws eks describe-addon \
+   aws eks describe-addon --cluster-name my-cluster --addon-name kube-proxy --query "addon.addonVersion" --output text
-       --cluster-name my-cluster \
-       --addon-name kube-proxy \
-       --query "addon.addonVersion" \
-       --output text
    ```

    The example output is as follows\.

    ```
-   v1.19.6-eksbuild.2
+   v1.22.6-eksbuild.1
    ```

 1. Determine which versions of the `kube-proxy` add\-on are available for your cluster version\.
+Replace *1\.22* with your cluster's version\.

    ```
-   aws eks describe-addon-versions \
+   aws eks describe-addon-versions --addon-name kube-proxy --kubernetes-version 1.22 \
-       --addon-name kube-proxy \
-       --kubernetes-version 1.20 \
-       --query "addons[].addonVersions[].[addonVersion, compatibilities[].defaultVersion]" \
+       --query "addons[].addonVersions[].[addonVersion, compatibilities[].defaultVersion]" --output text
-       --output text
    ```

    The example output is as follows\.

    ```
-   v1.20.4-eksbuild.2
+   v1.22.11-eksbuild.2
+   False
+   v1.22.6-eksbuild.1
    True
-   v1.19.6-eksbuild.2
-   False
-   v1.18.8-eksbuild.1
-   False
+   ...
    ```

-   The version with `True` underneath is the default version deployed with new clusters with the version that you specified\.
+   The version with `True` underneath is the default version deployed with new clusters with the Kubernetes version that you specified\.

-1. Update the add\-on to the version with `True` returned in the output of the previous step\.
-You can also update to a later version, if returned in the output\.
+1. Update the add\-on to the latest version returned in the output of the previous step\.

    ```
-   aws eks update-addon \
+   aws eks update-addon --cluster-name my-cluster --addon-name kube-proxy --addon-version v1.22.11-eksbuild.2 --resolve-conflicts OVERWRITE
-       --cluster-name my-cluster \
-       --addon-name kube-proxy \
-       --addon-version v1.20.4-eksbuild.2 \
-       --resolve-conflicts OVERWRITE
    ```

    If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then updating the add\-on fails, and you receive an error message to help you resolve the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
 For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.